uiua-lang/uiua/site/tutorial/More Array Manipulation.md

 ⍉ ♭₂ ⇡2_2_3
 ```

 Subscripting these works in the vast majority of cases.
 However, subscripts are static.
-The rank to use cannot be taken from the stack.
+The rank to use cannot be determined at runtime.

-In the rare event that you need a dynamic rank, you can use the `unby` `(` `lengthshape` `)` idiom introduced in the [Inverses](/tutorial/inverses#un-by) tutorial.
+In the rare event that you need a dynamic rank, you can use the `unby` `(` `lengthshape` `)` idiom introduced in the [Inverses](/tutorial/Inverses#un-by) tutorial.

 ```uiua
 ⍉ °⊸(⧻△) 2 ⇡2_2_2